 Although you’re going to want to play straight away, the first few days will be really overwhelming for your new family member, so you should remain calm and quiet around them, and don’t get them too over excited.
 This will allow them to settle in easier, and will give you more time to get to know them.
 It’s important to remember that there are different regulations depending on where you rescue from, so you have to make sure that you meet the agreed requirements.
 Don’t forget, you also need to ensure that you can accommodate the dog’s personality, many dogs aren’t able to be rehomed in a household with small children.
 The main top tip is to be patient and understanding of your dog in the first few weeks, whilst also making them familiar to a new routine.
 And of course, show them plenty of love and affection too.
 If you do see any behaviour issues or anything you’re unfamiliar with, just visit your local vets for recommendations, or contact the rescue centre where you got them from.

 Before welcoming your furry-friend into your family, don’t forget to take a look at the many different pet insurance options.
-Pet insurance is an important thing to have for both rescue dogs and puppies from a breeder, because it can cover up to £7,500 of vet fees per year.
-If you have any questions about Asda Money Pet Insurance, call us on 0800 181 4904 and we’ll be happy to help.
+Pet insurance is an important thing to have for both rescue dogs and puppies from a breeder.
+Here at Asda Money we have a range of pet insurance cover types available.
+Find out more about Asda Money Pet Insurance provided by Legal & General here.

 Find this story useful?
 Share it with a friend